-The names must be listed in their order of competing and the athletes in Medley Relay events must be listed for their respective strokes.
+The names must be listed in their order of competing and the Athletes in Medley Relay Events must be listed for their respective strokes.

 Failure to swim in the order listed will result in disqualification.

 Substitutions may be made only in the case of a medical withdrawal made in accordance with Regulation 6.3.
-If a medical withdrawal is accepted, a new World Para Swimming Relay declaration form must be submitted.
+If a medical withdrawal is accepted, a new World Para Swimming Relay Declaration Form must be submitted, which may contain updated/new Athletes and the strokes they are competing in.